paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 Usage
 ========================

-Using the concrete function is as simple as this, from Python to C++:
+Using the library is as simple as this, from Python to C++:

 .. code-block:: cpp